DevExpress/devextreme-documentation/concepts/05 UI Components/Autocomplete/00 Overview.md

 ---

 Usually, the data field that provides suggestions is the same data field that is searched for the typed text.
-If in your case, it is two different fields: assign the field providing suggestions to the **valueExpr** property and the field to be searched - to the [searchExpr](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchExpr.md '/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr') option.
+If in your case, it is two different fields: assign the field providing suggestions to the **valueExpr** property and the field to be searched - to the [searchExpr](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchExpr.md '/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr') property.
 Note that **searchExpr** also accepts arrays in case you need several fields to search in.

 ---
 ##### jQuery